Why the brutal Kokoda Track Campaign was a turning point in WWII

 Allied counter-advance

-At this important juncture, the Australian militia forces were joined by two battalions of the 2nd Australian Infantry Force's 21st under the command of Brigade Brigadier Arnold Potts.
+By this stage, the Australian militia forces had been joined by additional battalions of the Australian Infantry Force.

 These reinforcements were a vital boost to the demoralised defenders, who now believed that a vastly larger and well-equipped Japanese army was about to arrive at their position.